HeyHeyChicken/YouTube-Video-Downloader/README.md

 ```
 2) If you start the launcher for the first time, it will ask you if you want to launch a client or/and a server.<br/>
    If you need to change it in the future, you'll have to edit the "/settings.json".

-If you want more detailed explanations, you will find them on the [Wiki](//github.com/HeyHeyChicken/NOVA/wiki).

 ## 💻 Compatibility